SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/8.0.0/PyNNOnSpinnakerInstall.md

        python -m spynnaker.setup_pynn

-You can now [configure](#Configuration) your environment.

 # <a name="Configuration"></a> Configuration

 When SpyNNaker is first called, if a configuration file is not found, it will create one in your home directory and exit.
 It is possible to ask sPyNNaker to do this before you run your first simulation as follows:

 Run this small script